 More Historical Facts…

-In 1597, Russian Tsar Boris Godunov decided to built heavy fortifications to defend the town from Lithuania attacks.
-Huge red stone kremlin (the largest in Russia) was finished in 1602.
+Later, Smolensk land and the town became the key in the struggle between Lithuania and the Moscow principality.
+In 1597, the Russian Tsar Boris Godunov decided to built heavy fortifications to protect the town from the Polish-Lithuanian attacks; a huge kremlin built of red brick (the largest in Russia) was finished in 1602.

-But, in 1611, after siege lasting about 20 months, Smolensk was captured by Polish-Lithuanian Commonwealth.
-Later, in 1654, Russia returned the town after another siege.
+In 1611, after a siege lasting about 20 months, Smolensk was captured by the forces of the Polish-Lithuanian Commonwealth.
+Later, in 1654, the Russian kingdom returned the town after another siege.

-Again Smolensk was the center of war when Germany forces attacked the USSR in 1941 (Battle of Smolensk).
-The city was totally destroyed (about 90%).
-After capturing Smolensk, Germans found archives of Smolensk Region Communist Party Committee.
-That archive gave Western people unique info about first two decades of Soviet power.
+In 1941, Smolensk was again at the center of military operations, when the troops of Nazi Germany attacked the USSR (the Battle of Smolensk).
+About 90% of the city was destroyed.
+After the capture of Smolensk, the Germans found the archives of the Communist Party Committee of the Smolensk region; people in the West received unique information about the first two decades of Soviet power.

 Smolensk places of interest